| | |

 in price, starting at $26,370 but rising to more than $36,000

 for a loaded S60 2.5T AWD or a high-performance S60 T5.
+For 2003, Volvo is offering a less-expensive base model

 with a cloth interior.
 At the same time, Volvo has made an